alvropena/ai-fund-fastapi/README.md

 ## Contributing
 We welcome contributions!
 Please follow the guidelines outlined for submitting issues, features, and pull requests.
+This repository pulls all financial information from [https://financialdatasets.ai](https://financialdatasets.ai).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.